marcos2250/tnfs-1995/README.md

 This project aims to recreate, by reverse engineering, accurately as possible the physics formulas used in the game, decompiled from DOS, PSX and 3DO binaries, and manually rewritten to C.

+Also check my *3DO* version **tnfs-1994** total remake project at: https://github.com/marcos2250/tnfs-1994

 ## Features
 * 2D car driving simulation, with a 2-wheel tire grip model;
 * 3D box rigid body collision physics;